 The MSK Cancer Alliance will consist of a network of qualified members that serves cancer patients in the community setting.
 Potential partners would be those who serve a sizable volume of cancer patients, have clinical trials infrastructure and experience, are highly regarded overall by their community, have a commitment to outcomes research, and are committed to adopting and implementing new clinical standards of care.

-Healthcare providers interested in becoming members of the MSK Cancer Alliance should contact Victor Ribaudo, Vice President of Affiliations, at firstname.lastname@example.org.
+Healthcare providers interested in becoming members of the MSK Cancer Alliance should contact Mindy Sovel, Director of the MSK Cancer Alliance, at 646-888-8492 or email firstname.lastname@example.org.